stevekrouse/rose/README.md

     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

 - arrow key navigation
-  - right - next sibling to right
+  - right and tab - next sibling to right
-  - left - next sibling to left
+  - left and shift-tab - next sibling to left
   - up -- parent
   - down -- first child
   - esc - out of edit mode